Blathe/EasyRename/README.md

 -Replace Text with other text
 -Basic validation for invalid file names

-Updated product icon by FlatIcon - Flaticon.com
+Updated program icon by FlatIcon - Flaticon.com